Download · public preview

 curl -fsSL --proto '=https' --tlsv1.2 https://swarmmarshal.com/install.sh | bash

-Connect mail
+Connect mail and calendar

 Gmail and Outlook need a one-time OAuth setup.